nhinsch/katacoda-scenarios/up-and-running-with-serverless/3-03-install-jimp.md

-We are going to install a new dependency to our function called Jimp, which is a pure javascript image processing framework.
+Now we are going to install a new dependency for our function called Jimp, which is a pure JavaScript image processing framework.

 ```
 npm add jimp